Do You Know Your Birth Professionals?

 OB/GYN

-So an OB/GYN is an obstetrician/gynecologist, a physician that does both!
-They focus on delivering babies and female reproductive health.
+When you put them both together, you have an OB/GYN, or an obstetrician/gynecologist.
+Simply put, this is a physician who does both!
+They focus on both delivering babies and female reproductive health.

 Midwife